 Examples for teaching users elementary piano knowledge, locate Middle C and hand placement.

 Finding middle C and hand placement are important steps for our users to learn in order to move forward using our app.
-We use the song tab UI and real keyboard + hand picture to help our users mapping the app with real keybobard.
+We use the song tab UI and real keyboard + hand picture to help our users mapping the app with a real keyboard.

 My take away:

-To balance the information amount for learning the app and playing a song, we have to provide users the shortcut, which is a even shorter version tutorial.
+To balance the information amount for learning the app and playing a song, we have to provide users the shortcut, which is an even shorter version tutorial.

 A shorten tutorial with few steps and only core value provided.

 To shorten the upfront intro, I first went over the information we offered in the tutorial and reorganized the information architecture.
 We moved around some steps to make the experience fluent and excluded some over detailed steps (e.g. speed adjust, static mode, etc.)